 Keim previously was an editor and reporter for the Knoxville (Tennessee) News Sentinel, where he served as the lead editor on county government coverage that won four national awards, launched the annual Book of Lists and monthly Greater Knoxville Business Journal, and represented the News Sentinel on national cable and local television news broadcasts.

-Keim is a member of the board of Contact Care Line, the Leadership Knoxville class of 2006, and the University of Tennessee Chancellor’s Associates class of 2010.
+Keim is a member of the boards of Contact Care Line and the Second Harvest Food Bank of East Tennessee, the Leadership Knoxville class of 2006, and the University of Tennessee Chancellor’s Associates class of 2010.
 He earned a bachelor’s degree in journalism from the honors college at Ohio University.